 By keeping track of all of your rewards cards in one place, you can check in for a “snapshot” of your comprehensive rewards plan at any time.

 Rule #5 Don’t forget to budget your entire trip – not just the parts you got for free.

-The final rule to follow when using credit card rewards for travel is to budget for your entire trip – not just the parts you paid for with rewards.
-If you’re flying somewhere on airline miles, for example, you’ll need to budget for a hotel stay, food and drink, and entertainment once you arrive at your destination.
+The final rule to follow when using credit card rewards for travel is making sure you budget for your entire trip – not just the parts you paid for with rewards.
+If you’re flying somewhere on airline miles, for example, you’ll need to budget for hotel stays, food and drink, and entertainment once you arrive at your destination.

 While travel rewards can make nearly any trip a lot more affordable, you shouldn’t let a lack of planning destroy your budget.
 Earning enough rewards for a free flight or hotel for a week is an awesome plan, but you still need to have money to eat, have fun, and enjoy yourself.
 And if you don’t plan ahead, you could wind up spending significantly more money than you ever dreamed.